Hip Replacement Surgery Cost and Procedure Information

 Artificial joints also called prostheses are made of several different materials, including metal and ceramic, like those in the picture below.

-You and your surgeon will discuss the exact type of replacement joint that will be implanted before surgery.
+The patient and surgeon will discuss the exact type of replacement joint that will be implanted before surgery.

-Figure 1: In order to replace the hip joint, your surgeon must remove the damaged parts of the hip joint that will be replaced.
+Figure 1: In order to replace the hip joint, the surgeon must remove the damaged parts of the hip joint that will be replaced.

 Figure 3: The surgeon then checks that the new joint has a good range of movement and makes any alterations.